notwaldorf/notwaldorf.github.com/_posts/2018-01-31-2017-puppeteer-tests.markdown

 });
 ```

+You can test all sort of things here, by the way.
+Puppeteer lets you interact
+with the page (click on buttons, links, etc), so maybe you want to trigger
+different UI states before you screenshot them (like narrow view _but also_ with
+  the navigation drawer opened).

 ## Filing in the blanks
 All the heavy lifting (which isn't very heavy tbh) is done in `takeAndCompareScreenshot`: